meese-os/meeseOS-manual/src/guide/deploy/README.md

 You can also use systemd to keep a single instance of the node server alive.
 It will start on boot and restart on crashes etc.

-> [info] This assumes that you are running OS.js as a dedicated `meeseOS` host user and it is installed in `/opt/meeseOS`.
+> [info] This assumes that you are running MeeseOS as a dedicated `meeseOS` host user and it is installed in `/opt/meeseOS`.
 You can change this as you see fit.

 ```
 [Unit]
-Description=OS.js Node Server
+Description=MeeseOS Node Server
 Documentation=https://manual.os-js.org
 After=network.target